 The idea is simple, for the food to be delicious, it has to be made with soul, and that is exactly what new people have to offer to the hospitality and food industry in general.
 This company will definitely value your creativity and ambition to make a difference in this market.

-What does the Cleveland Avenue offer beside access to financial resources?
+What does Cleveland Avenue offer besides access to financial resources?
 You will be able to benefit thanks to the collaboration and expertise of company employees.
 Some of the projects Cleveland Avenue has funded include Farmwise, Bright Cellars, FoodBoss, PizzaRev, Somrus, and many others.

 Enlightened Hospitality Investments

 If your project gets a green light, EHI will make its resources available to you.
 This includes financial aid, relevant contacts, strategic direction, and marketing strategy.
 EHI is devoted to helping its partners achieve sustainable growth.
-Their primary focus is on fine causal restaurants.
+Their primary focus is on fine, casual restaurants.

 But since EHI is more focused on expansion, you might want to save this ace up your sleeve for times when you plan to conquer new markets and open up new locations.
 The EHI family is huge.
 Some of the EHI-enabled restaurants include Bay Room, Blue Smoke, Cafes at Moma, Maialino, and others.